-Firmly established as states of national leadership in technology innovation and entrepreneurship through their private sector companies, the Pacific Northwest is quickly establishing itself in also a leadership position in the cannabis industry in the United States, where as of May 2024, thirty-seven states and 3 US territories have approved marijuana as medically legal with twenty-four of them also allowing legal adult recreational use and access to the product.
-To provide a reference point to the size of the state economies in Washington and Oregon presently, it was documented that the Washington State sales of marijuana exceeded $1 billion in 2023 with $10 billion in sales since the legalization of cannabis in Washington state.
-Oregon’s consumers purchased approximately a billion dollars of medical and recreational cannabis in 2021.
+Firmly established as states of national leadership in technology innovation and entrepreneurship through their private sector companies, the Pacific Northwest is quickly establishing itself in also a leadership position in the cannabis industry in the United States, where as of July 2025, forty states, the District of Columbia and 3 US territories have approved marijuana as medically legal with twenty-four of them also allowing legal adult recreational use and access to the product.
+Only Idaho and Nebraska do not permit any form of cannabis in their state (i.e., medical-use, recreational-use, or CBD-low THC).
+To provide a reference point to the size of the state economies in Washington and Oregon presently, it was documented that the Washington State sales of marijuana exceeded $1.19 billion in 2024 with $11.2 billion in sales since the legalization of cannabis in Washington state.
+Oregon’s consumers purchased approximately a billion dollars of medical and recreational cannabis in 2024 up marginally from 2023.
+Both states seem plagued by an oversupply, dense competition and low prices.

 Cannabis businesses range from traditional growers or farming now referred to as producers to processors who convert cannabis into either edibles or extract them into a variety of Cannabis oils.
 Dispensaries or now referred to as retail shops act as the storefront for selling directly to consumers.
 Finally, there are a variety of trade partners who manufacturer and sell specialized cannabis equipment, Cannagear or merchandise as well as specific services tailored for the cannabis industry.